baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 ## Mac

-Mac requires a recent version of CMake, and the same Qt version as the other platforms (at least 5.6.2).
+Mac requires a recent version of CMake, [Java](https://www.java.com/en/) runtime, and the same Qt version as the other platforms (at least 5.6.2).
 If you're using [homebrew](http://brew.sh) then this will do the trick:

 ```
 brew install cmake qt5